Staars/platformio-realtek-rtl8710b/README.md

 ## License

-* Project code is provided under The MIT Licesne (MIT)
+* Project code is provided under The MIT License (MIT)